Summer and Academic Year Programs

 Academic year program:

-Applications are being accepted from local high school students for the 2018-2019 academic year program.
+Applications are being accepted from local high school students (Bastrop and surrounding counties) for the 2018-2019 academic year program.
 Please contact Ms. Chris Contreras with any questions via phone or email.

 Past Summer High School Interns